In relation with the current public health situation, the Visitors’ Service is closed until further notice. Thank you for your kind understanding.

 Guided tours take place every day for individual visitors and for groups with reservations.
 Groups of 15 persons or more should request a booking below.

-Individual visitor tours are offered in English at 10.30am, 12:00pm, 2.30pm and 4pm.
-Tours in French begin at 2.30pm.
-For languages other than English and French, please contact us in the morning of your intended visit.
+Individual visitor tours are offered in English and French, the visiting hours are indicated below.
+For other languages, please contact us in the morning of your intended visit.

 Palais ticket office hours